Adrien81/XCSoarWebsite/hardware/index.md

 This section describes setups that have been verified to work well.

 The [Dell Streak 5"](https://en.wikipedia.org/wiki/Dell_Streak) is the best device to run XCSoar.
-It is a smartphone with a transflective 5 inch screen that is perfectly readable in sunlight.
+It is a smartphone with a 5 inch screen that is perfectly readable in sunlight thanks to a powerful backlight.
 Unfortunately, it is out of production.
 You can still get one on eBay.
 The official car docking kit is a good choice.